Merowe Airport

 Merowe Airport (IATA: MWE, ICAO: HSMN) is an airport serving the town of Merowe in Sudan.
 After critical facilities were completed in 2006, the current airport replaced the smaller Merowe Town airport 3 km to the west.

 The new Merowe airport has hosted Sudanese Air Force jet fighters, but does not host any full time units stationed.

+The airport was attacked during the Sudanese civil war (2023), where RSF militias captured Egyptian soldiers who were serving joint military exercises with their Sudanese counterparts.
+Later, on 27 April 2024, the SAF claimed to have shot down three drones targeting the airport.